-We develop and provide technologies for interrogation and characterization of materials, components, and systems using state-of-the-art and emerging NDE techniques.
+We develop and provide technologies for interrogation and characterization of materials, components, and systems using state-of-the-art and emerging non-destructive evaluation (NDE) techniques.
 Our capabilities have been applied to the aerospace, defense, and power generation (fossil and nuclear) industries to assess the integrity of critical components and thus help reduce system failures that can lead to costly shutdowns, cause damage to expensive equipment, and jeopardize the safety of end users.
-Our specialized NDE technologies have also been used in applications pertaining to scientific and medical research.

-We develop and evaluate sensor technologies for industrial process control and remote detection of trace gases, toxic chemicals, explosives, and nuclear materials.
-Techniques applied to our sensor development include acoustic/ ultrasonic, ion optics and electromagnetic waves ranging from millimeter waves (mmW) to gamma rays.
-We also pursue research on both passive and active techniques to detect and interrogate nuclear materials.
-All projects support DOE missions in energy and environmental research, NNSA missions in emergency response and nuclear non-proliferation, and DHS in safeguard and protection of our nation.
+We develop and evaluate sensor technologies for industrial process control and remote detection of trace gases, toxic chemicals, explosives, and nuclear materials, and pursue research on both passive and active techniques to detect and interrogate nuclear materials.
+We host two high performance computing clusters and use these to perform hydrodynamic and structural analyses for transportation system infrastructure in support of federal and state agency modeling and simulation needs.